br101/libdeca/README.md

  * Functions for getting recommended PHY parameters
  * A convenint API for defining TX buffer properties
  * Helpers for converting time units
- * A simple implementation of two-way ranging (TWR)
+ * A simple to use implementation of two-way ranging (TWR)
  * Some definitions for IEEE 802.15.4 frame formats

 Most of the code is pure platform-independent C code, and can be used in anywhere, but IRQ handling is platform specific and implemented for: